 Detentions can be assigned by any staff member, school employee, or substitute teacher and will be a minimum of 30 minutes.
 Written detentions will be handed into the Principal to be mailed to the parents or guardians.
 Detentions will be served on the day they are received, unless other arrangements are made with the teacher who wrote the detention.
 All Detentions will be served with the staff member that has assigned the detention.
 Students skipping detention will receive another detention.
-Students skipping detention of the Principal.
+Students skipping detention regularly may be assigned a suspension at the discretion of the Principal.
 If a student receives four written detentions during the school year they will be assigned to one day of Saturday School.
-This practice will continue until with every fourth detention until the student receives their 20th detention for the school year.
+This practice will continue until with every fourth detention until the student receives their $20^{\rm th}$ detention for the school year.
 At this time the student will be suspended for two days.
-After this suspension, the practice will start over with every 4th detention warranting a day of Saturday School and the 20th being two days of suspension.
+After this suspension, the practice will start over with every $4^{th}$ detention warranting a day of Saturday School and the $20^{th}$ being two days of suspension.